gunisha5/SunYield/github-redeploy-guide.md

    - Ensure RDS is publicly accessible or in same VPC

 2. **Backend Won't Start**
-   - Check logs: `sudo journalctl -u solarcapital-backend -f`
+   - Check logs: `sudo journalctl -u sunyield-backend -f`
    - Verify Java and Maven installation
    - Check port 8080 is not in use